shamansir/cayley-rust/README.md

 };
 ```

-A simple query looks like this:
+A simple query pattern looks like this:

 ```rust
 use cayley::{GraphNode, GraphNodes};